DZGoldman/Github-Data/readme.md

 ### Potential Add-Ons
-- Front-end interface for retrieving records / exporing CSV from the database.
+- Front-end interface for retrieving records / exporting CSV from the database.
 - "Job" table in database.

 ### To Do
 - Get location and email data if blank (for saving into db)

-- Push sanitaized data to heroku
+- Push sanitized data to heroku